Dudeman85/ECS/README.md

 ## Basic Consepts
 The ECS architectures consists of entities, components, and systems:
 - **Entities can be though of as base game objects.** They don't contain any data and are simply numeric IDs.
-- **Components store data attached to entities.** They are aggregate structs, or other plain old data.
+- **Components store data attached to entities.** They are aggregate structs and have no functions.
 - **Systems operate upon the data in components.** Each system has required components it needs to operate; if an entity has every required component it will be operated upon by the system.

 ## Usage
 This is a header-only implementation, therefore simply include "ECS.h" in any files that use ECS.
-All types and functions are in the ecs namespace.
+All types and functions are in the ecs namespace.<br>
+**It also requires C++17 or higher!**

 ### Functions
 Function | Example | Description